 Tangerine still benefits from Scotiabank’s backing, though, and offers a much broader range of banking products than other digital banks do.
 But, there are areas where it can’t mimic the Big Five, like the range of credit cards, loan products, and investment products that they offer.
 Also, it doesn’t allow you investment freedom, whereas some products from the Big Five banks can.

 Not only that, but some of its banking products, like its money-back credit card and ten-year fixed mortgage, far outshine its competitors.
-For this reason, along with its holistic approach to digital banking, Tangerine gets a (gentle) Wealthawesome nod of approval (not an overwhelming one).
+For this reason, along with its holistic approach to digital banking, Tangerine gets a Wealthawesome nod of approval.

-If you sign up here, you can take advantage of the higher cashback and there might be a promotional interest rate that Tangerine offers for a limited time.
+If you sign up here, you can take advantage of any promotional interest rate that Tangerine offers for a limited time.